 - A. The Committee shall not discriminate in any way against any educator by reason of his/her membership in, or participation in, the activities of NEA Chariho or his/her exercising of rights granted under this Agreement. - B. No educator will be disciplined, reprimanded, reduced in rank or compensation, terminated or deprived of any professional advantage without just cause.
-Just cause includes but is not limited to (1) engaging in behavior which may cause harm or a safety risk to students, parents, and/or staff members, (2) engaging in unprofessional behavior with students, parents, and/or staff members, (3) teaching performance that remains 'ineffective' (or its equivalent) despite support offered over a one (1) year period through a Performance Improvement Plan (or its equivalent) (Nothing precludes a member from requesting support.),(4) consistent violations of Committee policy, and (5) consistent violations of the collective bargaining Agreement. - C. If it is necessary, pursuant to the Grievance Procedure in Article 25 of this Agreement, for any NEA Chariho representative to attend a grievance meeting or hearing during the school day, he/she shall, with permission of the Superintendent or his/her designee, be released without loss of pay, as necessary, in order to permit participation in the foregoing activities.
+Just cause includes but is not limited to (1) engaging in behavior which may cause harm or a safety risk to students, parents, and/or staff members, (2) engaging in unprofessional behavior with students, parents, and/or staff members, (3) teacher performance defined by a component score sum of 8 or less in Classroom Environment or a component score sum of 8 or less in Instruction or a component score sum of 18 or less in Professional Responsibilities on the RI Model evaluation system OR support professional performance defined by a component score of 8 or less in Collaboration or a component score sum of 8 or less in Service Delivery or a component score sum of 14 or less in Professional Responsibilities on the RI Model evaluation system OR a rating of minimally effective or less on the Chariho Model evaluation system despite support offered over a one (1) year period through a Performance Improvement Plan (or its equivalent), (4) consistent violations of Committee policy, and (5) consistent violations of the collective bargaining agreement.

+- C. If it is necessary, pursuant to the Grievance Resolution Process in Article 24 of this Agreement, for any NEA Chariho representative to attend a grievance meeting or hearing during the school day, he/she shall, with permission of the Superintendent or his/her designee, be released without loss of pay, as necessary, in order to permit participation in the foregoing activities.
 Any educator whose appearance in such investigation, meeting or hearing as a witness shall be accorded the same right.
 NEA Chariho agrees that these rights shall not be abused. - D. NEA Chariho representatives shall be permitted to use non-teaching time during a regular work day for the performance of NEA Chariho business arising under this Agreement and involving management-labor relations.

-It is expressly understood that such representatives are full time educators and that the right to perform NEA Chariho work during the regular workday, which is provided for in this Article 28, will be exercised no more frequently and no longer than necessary.
+It is expressly understood that such representatives are full time educators and that the right to perform NEA Chariho work during the regular workday, which is provided for in this Article 27, will be exercised no more frequently and no longer than necessary.